 Tour Montparnasse (Montparnasse Tower) stands 689 ft (210 m) tall.
 It has one of the best observation decks of Paris.
 From its terrace visitors will be able to see the most important monuments of the city.

 Opened in 1973, the Tour Montparnasse was the first office building to be built in the center of Paris.
 It was the subject of great controversy as many Parisians believed that the skyscraper clashed with the rest of the city’s architecture.

 After having taken a lift in Europe’s fastest elevator, visitors will get off on the 56th floor to see a stunning bird’s eye view of the city, protected by the building’s large windows.
-As well as enjoying the panoramic views, you can find out about some curious facts on the city through multimedia apps or else travel back in time and visit Paris years ago during the exhibition of old photographs of the capital.
+As well as enjoying the panoramic views, you can find out some curious facts about the city through multimedia apps or else travel back in time and visit Paris years ago during the exhibition of old photographs of the capital.

 One of Montparnasse’s great advantages is that it provides great views of the Eiffel Tower, something impossible to see if you climb up this monument to see the scenery.

 If you plan to visit the Montparnasse Tower, we recommend buying tickets in advance.
 This way you'll make sure to reserve your spot and even get a small discount.
 You can buy them through the web at the following link:

 1 April – 30 September: 9:30 am – 11:30 pm

 Sunday – Thursday: 9:30 am – 10:30 pm

 Friday – Saturday and eve of public holidays: 9:30 am – 11 pm

 Youth (12-18 years old) and students: € 13.50 (US$ 14.40)